ShikharKunal/Chatbot_over_PDF_WiDS/README.md

 > [!TIP]
-> Leverage ChatGPT,Documentations, Youtube and other resources to their fullest.
+> Leverage ChatGPT, Documentations, Youtube and other resources to their fullest.

 ## Skills and Libraries mentess will learn!!